Scottish diaspora: Chile

 A large proportion of Scottish Chileans are sheep farmers in the Magallanes region of the far south of the country, and the city of Punta Arenas has a large Scottish foundation dating back to the 18th century.

 A famous Scot, Thomas, Lord Cochrane (later 10th Earl of Dundonald) formed the Chilean Navy to help liberate Chile from Spain in the independence period.
 Chile developed a strong diplomatic relationship with Great Britain and invited more British settlers to the country in the 19th century.

 The Chilean government land deals invited settlement from Scotland and Wales in its southern provinces in the 1840s and 1850s.
 The number of Scottish Chileans is still higher in Patagonia and Magallanes regions.

 The Mackay School, in Viña del Mar is an example of a school set up by Scottish Chileans.
 The Scottish and other British Chileans are primarily found in higher education as well in economic management and the country's cultural life.

+Mexico

+Scottish people came to Mexico as a component of larger British ventures that facilitated the nation's economic growth following its independence.

 United States

-In the 2013 American Community Survey 5,310,285 identified as Scottish & 2,976,878 Scots-Irish descent.
-Large scale emigration from Scotland to America began in the 1700s after the Battle of Culloden where the Clan structures were broken up.
-Anti-Catholic persecution and the Highland Clearances also obliged many Scottish Gaels to emigrate.
-The Scots went in search of a better life and settled in the thirteen colonies, mainly around South Carolina and Virginia.

-The number of Americans of Scottish descent today is estimated to be 20 to 25 million (up to 8.3% of the total US population), and Scots-Irish, 27 to 30 million (up to 10% of the total US population), the subgroups overlapping and not always distinguishable because of their shared ancestral surnames.